 Throughout our lives, we live daily with not only thousands but millions of diverse microbial groups that swarm in the kitchen, in the home bathroom, on school desks, as well as on the desk and keyboard of the office computer.

 Being obsessed with clean and sanitized spaces should be considered the best attempt to keep pathogenic microorganisms out of our environment.
-This article shows the importance of cleaning and disinfecting the spaces where we stay on a daily basis: home, school, and the office.
+This article shows the importance of cleaning and disinfecting the spaces where we stay daily: home, school, and the office.

 During the handling of contaminated food, pathogenic microorganisms such as Staphylococcus, Salmonella, Hepatitis A virus, and Norovirus can be distributed to the hands and contact surfaces, as well as in the utensils used for their preparation.